-Option Description User Configuration Username Each user that will log into the WiNG-MGR needs their own unique username.
+Option Description Login Required Designate when login is required on this WiNG-MGR: Never - No one is ever required to log into the WiNG-MGR.
+Anyone can access the device and read all the data, and anyone can make changes to all the settings within the device.
+To Make Changes - Users must be logged in to make changes within the WiNG-MGR.
+Anyone can access the device and read all the data, but you must be logged in to change any of the configuration and settings.
+Always - All users must log in to gain access to the WiNG-MGR.
+You must be logged in to read or access any data within the WiNG-MGR, and you also must be logged in to make any changes within the WiNG-MGR.
+User Configuration Username Each user that will log into the WiNG-MGR needs their own unique username.
 Enter a username in this field.
 Password Assign a password for this username.
-If you're configuring User 1 - Admin, you'll also have to verify the password.
 Privilege Select which level of access this user will have: View Only - This user can view pages within the web interface but cannot make any changes to settings or configuration.
 Administrator - This user can view data and make changes to settings and configuration options.

-Table 3.23 Users Configuration Options
+Table 3.22 Users Configuration Options

-3.8.7 Radius
+3.7.7 Radius/LDAP

-If you would like to configure Radius settings for your WiNG-MGR, do so here.
+If you would like to configure Radius/LDAP settings for your WiNG-MGR, do so here.

-Figure 3.35 Radius Page
+Figure 3.32 Radius/LDAP Page

-Option Description Radius Settings Authentication Use the drop down menu to enable or disable RADIUS authentication.
+Option Description Radius/LDAP Settings Authentication Use the drop down menu to select either RADIUS or LDAP authentication.
 IP Version Designate the IP version for communications.
 Server IP Address Enter the IP address of the RADIUS or LDAP server.
-Radius Secret Enter the RADIUS secret.
-The secret is used between the RADIUS client and the RADIUS server to encrypt passwords.
-The secret is administered by the server and must be known to the client.

-Table 3.24 Radius Configuration Options
+Table 3.23 Radius/LDAP Configuration Options